 "Collecting the bulk sample required more time than anticipated because the modular equipment stowage assembly table was in deep shadow, and collecting samples in that areas was far less desirable than taking those in the sunlight.
 It was also desirable to take samples as far from the exhaust plume and propellant contamination as possible."
 [1-4.12.4]

 "Approximately 20 selected, but unphotographed, grab samples (about 6 kilograms ) were collected in the final minutes of the extravehicular activity.
 These specimens were collected out to a distance of 0 to 15 meters in the area south of the lunar module and near the east rim of the large double crater. ...
 During bulk sampling, rock fragments were collected primarily on the northeast rim of the large double crater southwest of the lunar module".
 [1-11.1.5]

-Strangely enough the asstronuts didn't measure the temperature of the samples.
-Maybe it was too hot?
+Strangely enough the asstronuts didn't measure the temperature of the samples exposed to the Sun.
+Maybe they were too hot - 150°C?
 And you wonder what the temperature was inside the space suits?